ccoenraets/salesforce-developer-workshop/Using-the-Salesforce1-Platform-APIs.md

   - Login with your Developer Edition credentials
   - Open the browser console: you should see the **OAuth authentication succeeded** message

+  > It may take a few minutes for a Connected App to be available after you create it.
+If you get an this message: error=invalid_client_id&error_description=client%20identifier%20invalid, wait a few minutes and try again.

 ### Step 5: Using the REST APIs